You Have a Purpose!

 - Leave a treat (or nice note) in the mailbox for your mail carrier.

-One of the biggest reasons we don’t live out our purpose is that we make excuses.
-Challenge family members to think of and shoot down some of our excuses.
+One of the biggest reasons we don’t live out our purpose, choosing a “set apart” life, is because we make excuses.
+Challenge family members to think of excuses.
+Then discuss why these are bad reasons to ignore God’s purpose for us.
 (I don’t have enough time; I don’t know how; I don’t have any money; I am too young; I don’t really care; etc.)

 Write each excuse on a paper or Styrofoam cup and stack them into a tower.
-Take turns seeing if family members can knock down the excuses with a small ball or stuffed animal.
-(Mark a standing/throwing point.)
+Mark a standing point, and take turns seeing if family members can knock down the excuses with a small ball or stuffed animal.

 Instead of making excuses, let’s encourage each other to live a holy life like Jesus to the best of our ability.
 This is what God wants us to do.
 Let’s spend time doing good and avoid making excuses!